bdvllrs/bimGW/README.md

 The model contains uni-modal modules which are pretrained:

-- A VAE for the visual domain,
+- a VAE for the visual domain: available in `checkpoints/vae_v.ckpt`,
-- BERT for the language model.
+- the language model: available in `checkpoints/vae_t.ckpt`.

 ![Diagram of the model](images/model.png)

-To pretrain each modality, use the corresponding training script:
+To retrain each modality, use the corresponding training script:

 - `train_vae.py` for the VAE,
 - `train_lm.py` for the language model.